cheng2zhang/tempering/prog/NAMD/README.thstat.md

 Caution.
 Thermostats (including the Langevin dynamics and the old velocity rescaling) are exclusive, in each simulation, only one thermostat can be turned on.

-#### Adaptively rescale the velocity to approach an asymptotic microcanonical ensemble
+#### Adaptively rescaling the velocity to approach an asymptotic microcanonical ensemble

 To better control temperature in the microcanonical ensemble, we can use the native NAMD mechanism of velocity rescaling,